Kerr isolated horizon revisited: Caustic-free congruence and adapted tetrad: The non-twisting tetrad

 so that

-In comparison to \cite{Kubiznak-2009}, we have chosen the opposite sign on the right hand side of~\eqref{eq:parallel_condition} (and used the anti-symmetry of the Killing--Yano tensor to factor out the minus in ~\eqref{eq:parallel_propagator}).
+In comparison to \cite{Kubiznak-2009}, we have chosen the opposite sign on the right-hand side of~\eqref{eq:parallel_condition} (and used the anti-symmetry of the Killing--Yano tensor to factor out the minus in ~\eqref{eq:parallel_propagator}).
 The reason is as follows.
 For the Kerr space-time, $\Killing^a = \pd_\KNv$, and condition ~\eqref{eq:parallel_condition} becomes

 Hence, $\Kr$ is (minus) the affine parameter of the geodesic along $\NPn^a$.
 The minus sign has been introduced because, while the vector $\NPn^a$ is inward pointing, it is desirable for the parameter $\Kr$ to grow outward as a radial coordinate.
 Thanks to this, we can identify $\Kr$ with the Krishnan radial coordinate; see its definition in~\cite{Krishnan-2012}.